rrana157/Azure-Data-Engineer/README.md

 # Azure-Data-Engineer
-This repository will have all the assignment activities which I have done during the learning
+This repository will have all the assignment activities which I have done during the learning.